 Make sure you have connected to the wireless network that you need to find out the security key.

 1) Go to Network and Sharing Center in Control panel.
 Double click on the Wi-Fi adapter (Assuming it is already connected to the particular wireless network).

-3) Go to the ‘Security’ Tab and check ‘Show Characters’ to view the saved password/security key of the particular connected Wi-Fi network.
+3) Go to the ‘Security’ Tab and check ‘Show Characters’ to view the connected Wi-Fi password/security key.

-That’s it; you must be knowing the Wireless password of your friends home or office Wi-Fi network.
-This will help in connecting your other devices such as smartphones, tablets or new laptops to the same network without asking the owner.
+That’s it; you must be knowing the Wireless password of your friend’s home or office Wi-Fi network.
+This will help connect your other devices, such as smartphones, tablets or new laptops, to the same network without asking the owner.